jmossberg/Tennis-Refactoring-Kata/cpp/Readme.md

 If you want to use a specific makefile generator, you can specify it with the -G flag, just as in windows.
 (cmake --help will give you a list of available generators.)

+## Using CMake and CLion, under macOS
+CLion support CMake and you can open the project according to https://www.jetbrains.com/help/clion/creating-new-project-from-scratch.html.